pyrho/nerveux.nvim/README.md

 ## Setup

-Simply add the following somewhere in your config.
+Simply add the following somewhere in your config to use the default settings.

 ```lua
 require 'nerveux'.setup()